 Great Basin Pictograph Caves

-The Pictograph caves are easy to miss if you are not closely paying attention.
+The Pictograph caves are easy to miss if you are not paying close attention.
 To get there, leave the Leahman Caves Visitor Center and take a right onto Baker Creek Road (approximately ¼ mile past the visitor center).

 Drive two miles until you see the sign for Grey Cliffs.
 Take a right, then another right when you come to the T in the road.
-The caves will be on the left-hand side of the road but you will need to pay attention and drive slowly.
+The caves will be on the left-hand side of the road, but you will need to pay attention and drive slowly.

 Notice that you can walk up to the caves but are not allowed inside them.
-It's okay though, you can take good photographs standing outside the caves.
+It's okay, though; you can take good photographs standing outside the caves.

 The pictographs depict people, animals, and abstract images.
-I have personally seen much nicer pictographs in the southwest so I wouldn't make this a priority on your trip unless you are really into rock art.
+I have personally seen much nicer pictographs in the southwest, so I wouldn't make this a priority on your trip unless you are really into rock art.

 Where to stay when visiting Great Basin National Park